“I am not your father’s brother. I’m your mother’s brother.”

 “Surprisingly,” he continued,” the fighting did not intensify.
 The horde, rather than solidifying their power, quickly pushed to the North, practically abandoning Stormwind’s ruins.
 A few of us dared to return for anything that might help us survive.
 The city was largely in tact.
 The wood buildings were gone, burned to the ground, but the walls and stone structures had endured.
 We quickly started moving people back into the city and fortifying what we could.
 It offered us far more security to stay there than stay in the woods.”

 “At least a few years.
 By the time we had gotten ourselves fortified, a ship was spotted coming toward the harbor.
 We approached it cautiously, assuming it to be pirates, but we soon discovered it was a ship from Lordearon.
 Soldiers had come to secure the city and prepare to assault the enemy from the South.
 They hoped to cut them off from their supplies and secure a victory for our people.
 We aided them as we could, and you know the rest of that story.”

 “We won the war and closed the Dark Portal,” I said knowingly.
 “What does this have to do with you?”

 “After the fighting, I made my way outside of Stormwind and found a farm and sizable manor still in tact.
 I decided to make it my home.
 So many of us had been killed in the war, I did not expect a wealthy landowner to show up to claim it.”

 “No,” Maron said.
 “Your mother and father had passed by now.
 It was only you left.”

 “So it was the Sepher Manor?”

-“That’s right, and while no one claimed it as their own, several nobles were aware of who it belonged to and challenged me to prove that I had a claim.
+“That’s right, and while no one claimed it as their own, several nobles were aware of who it belonged to.
+They challenged me to prove that I had a claim.
 I, being quite a fool, declared myself the son of Ciganis Sepher and demanded that they disprove my claim.”